scottchen98/Comm-Markdown-Test/docs/Pushingcodewithgit.md

 !!!tip
     you should name your remote repository with a unique name becuase it will be easier to find the repository on Github if you have multiple projects that is going on.

-## Connect the Local Repository to the Repmote Repository
+## Connect the Local Repository to the Remote Repository
 Type the following commands inside the terminal but don't run it just yet.

 ```text